-A highly focused, and topical course.
+A highly focused and topical course.
 The format includes student presentations and discussions of reports based on literature, practices, problems, and research.
-Seminars may be conducted over electronic media such as Internet and are at the upper division or graduate levels.
+A seminar may occur over electronic media such as the Internet and are at the upper division or graduate levels.
 Enrollment is generally limited to fewer than 20 students.
-Instructional method: E.
+Instructional method: Seminar.